macif-dev/adobe_mobile_sdk_flutter/README.md

 This function is use for set the ADBMobile configuration with files.

-* On iOS : add ADBConfigFile to appDelegate.m
+* On iOS : add ADBConfigFile to appDelegate.m and import ADBMobile.h

 ```
     NSString *filePath = [[NSBundle mainBundle] pathForResource:@"ADBMobileConfig" ofType:@"json"];